 The woman finds freedom & healing through His forgiving love.

 She must now take responsibility to walk in newness of life.

 Freed by Christ’s love she must now live free from her old life of sin.

 Forgiveness is so powerful, so freeing & such a rich source of healing & strength.

-The grace to forgive is found in, & from, El No-say, the God who forgives (Colossians 3:13).
+The grace to forgive is found in, & from, the God who forgives (Colossians 3:13).

-- Mediate upon the beauty of a culture where forgiveness reigns supreme.
+- Mediate upon the beauty & power of Christ’s forgiving love.

 A song related to this theme:

-Thank you You are El No-say, the God who ever forgives.
+Thank you You are El No-say – God who forgives.

 Through the power & presence of the indwelling Spirit,